mdeweerd/zha-toolkit/README.md

 # Backup ZNP network data

-Use to transfer to another ZNP key later, backup or simply get network key and other info.
+Used to transfer to another ZNP key later, backup or simply get network key and other info.

 The output is written to the customisation directory as 'nwk_backup.json'